Jason Myers: 2023 season

 In Week 10 of the 2023 season, Myers made five field goals including the game-winning field goal against the Washington Commanders as the Seahawks won 29–26.
-His performance earned him NFC Special Teams Player Of The Week.
+His performance earned him NFC Special Teams Player of the Week.
 In Week 11, in a game versus the Los Angeles Rams, he missed a potential game-winning 55 yard field goal wide right with 8 seconds left in the game.
 As a result, the Seahawks lost 16–17.
 After starting the season 9 of 13 on field goal attempts in the season, Myers would end the season making 26 of his last 29 field goal attempts.
 In total, Myers went 35 of 42 on field goal attempts (83.3%) which led the league, and 33 of 33 on extra point attempts (100%) in the 2023 NFL season.
-This also marked the first time Myers has not missed an extra point in a season.
+This also marked the first time Myers had not missed an extra point in a season.

+2024 season

-In the 2024 season, Myers converted 26 of 30 field goal attempts and 37 of 40 extra point attempts.
+In Week 2, against the New England Patriots, Myers kicked a game-winning 31 yard field goal.
+In the 2024 season, Myers converted 26 of 30 field goal attempts (86.7%) and 37 of 40 extra point attempts (92.5%).
+Myers was one of the nominees for the Seattle Seahawks Top 50 players, in 2025, but did not make the final list.

-In Week 10 of the 2025 season, Myers became the Seahawks franchise record holder for field goals made on a 34-yard attempt, his third of the game, in a 44–22 win against the Arizona Cardinals.
+2025 season

+In Week 10, Myers became the Seahawks franchise record holder for field goals made on a 34-yard attempt, his third of the game, in a 44–22 win against the Arizona Cardinals.
+In the next game against the Rams, Myers missed a game-winning 61-yard field goal wide right, as the Seahawks lost 21–19.
+Myers was named NFC Special Teams Player of the Month after making 15 field goals and 16 extra points in the month of November.
+During Week 15 against the Indianapolis Colts, Myers accounted for all of the Seahawks' points, making all six of his field goals, including the game-winning 56-yard field goal, to narrowly win 18–16.
+He also broke the franchise record of made field goals in a game, previously five, held by Norm Johnson, Todd Peterson, Olindo Mare, and Stephen Hauschka.
+In the regular-season finale against the San Francisco 49ers, Myers broke the NFL record for most points by a kicker in a single season, surpassing David Akers' 166 in 2011.
+In total, Myers went 41 of 48 on field goal attempts (85.4%), which led the league, and 48 of 48 on extra point attempts (100%) on the season.
+This marked the second time Myers had not missed an extra point in a season.